 Conclusion

-Finding Scopus indexed journals in 2023 is an essential step for researchers aiming to publish their work in reputable and influential publications.
+Finding Scopus indexed journals is an essential step for researchers aiming to publish their work in reputable and influential publications.

 By following the step-by-step guide outlined above, you can navigate the Scopus database effectively, identify relevant journals within your research field, and make informed decisions about where to submit your work.